fidwell/OpenRct2-TrafficManager/README.md

 ## Usage

-This plugin works ideally on a ride that has several trains, each with one car.
+This plugin works ideally on a ride that has several trains, each with any number of cars.
 For example, you might have a parking lot simulated by a car ride with several stationary cars, or moving traffic simulated by moving cars.

+If the ride you are trying to edit doesn't appear in the dropdown, it's been filtered out because it only has one train.
+This was intended to make "traffic" rides easier to find, but if that's an issue, it can be adjusted.

 Select the ride you want to modify from the drop-down list.
 The plugin window will appear, showing which vehicle types are supported in your map.
 The currently-supported vehicle types are: